-After an early-afternoon check-in at our hotel in Fort William (where the wife remained with a good book) and stopping at a small village shop to stock up on water, I drove to the Achintee parking lot.
+After an early-afternoon check-in at our hotel in Fort William (where my wife remained with a good book) and stopping at a small village shop to stock up on water, I drove to the Achintee parking lot.
 This is the location of the Ben Nevis Inn, and also of the gate that marks the official start of the Mountain Path, the most popular (and easiest) route up Ben Nevis.
 Easy is of course a relative word, since I was still looking at an elevation gain of around 1300m and almost 16km round-trip.

 Since it was already a quarter to two and I intended to be back down in time for dinner with the wife, I was determined to run at least part of the climb.
 My running training during the several months leading up to the wedding had been lacking, but here I was was wearing running shorts, a short-sleeved shirt and a fairly minimal running backpack with some cold weather and emergency gear, so I thought I might as well try.
 I briefly talked with a fellow traveler near the gate who seemed to be more optimistic about my running abilities than I was, but I appreciated his vote of confidence.